Peiyang-Song/LLM-A-Not-B-Errors/README.md

 ## Repo Structure

-* The [`data`](data) folder contains all our processed and binarized data for four representative reasoning tasks.
-For a detailed guide, please refer to the [README](data/README.md) under that directory.
+* The [`data`](data) directory contains all processed and binarized data for the four representative reasoning tasks studied in the paper.
+For a detailed walkthrough, please refer to the [README](data/README.md) under that directory.

-* The [`method`](method) folder contains our main code.
+* The [`method`](method) directory contains our main code.
 Specifically:

-1) [`A_not_B.py`](method/A_not_B.py) generates the main experiment results in our paper.
+1) [`A_not_B.py`](method/A_not_B.py) generates the main experiment in our paper.
-2) [`A_not_B_with_explanation.py`](method/A_not_B_with_explanation.py) generates a followup experiment result, investigating whether self-explanation and explicit reasoning processes can prevent LLMs from exhibiting A-Not-B errors.
+2) [`A_not_B_with_explanation.py`](method/A_not_B_with_explanation.py) generates a followup experiment, investigating whether self-explanation and explicit reasoning processes can prevent LLMs from exhibiting A-Not-B errors.
-3) [`A_not_B_extra_options.py`](method/A_not_B_extra_options.py) generates another followup experiment result, investigating whether allowing for extra options in the MCQ problems can prevent LLMs from exhibiting A-Not-B errors.
+3) [`A_not_B_extra_options.py`](method/A_not_B_extra_options.py) generates another followup experiment, investigating whether allowing for extra options in the MCQA problems can prevent LLMs from exhibiting A-Not-B errors.

+For detailed presentations and discussions of the results, please refer to corresponding sections in our paper.

 * The [`util`](util) folder contains the code that processes and binarizes data.
-You may reuse these scripts to process your own datasets and run A-not-B investigations on other reasoning tasks.
+You may reuse these scripts to process your own datasets and run A-not-B investigations on more reasoning tasks.

 All code in this repository is **directly runnable**.

 ## Contributions

 We **welcome contributions**.
-Please feel free to PR to add support for more LLMs, other reasoning tasks, or more.
+Please feel free to PR to add A-not-B investigations with other LLMs or reasoning tasks.
 In the PR, please include a brief description and any additional information (extra setup steps required, results generated, credits to other works, etc.) you feel necessary to note.
+For PRs powering other potential directions of improvement, please additionally add a short explanation of the motivation behind your PR.
+You are also encouraged to open a discussion and chat with the maintainers of this repo before taking actions, in order to minimize opportunity costs.

 ## Getting in Touch